Chart Color Schemes

 Woolloongabba's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics indicates strong performance throughout Woolloongabba, particularly for younger cohorts who exhibit a very low prevalence of common health conditions.
+Analysis of health metrics shows strong performance throughout Woolloongabba, particularly among younger cohorts who have a very low prevalence of common health conditions.

-The rate of private health cover in Woolloongabba leads that of the average SA2 area at approximately 53% of the total population (~5,540 people).
-Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 11.0% and 7.7% of residents respectively.
-A significant majority, 74.1%, declared themselves completely clear of medical ailments compared to 0% across Greater Brisbane.
-The area has 7.4% of residents aged 65 and over (769 people).
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+The rate of private health cover in Woolloongabba is approximately 53% of the total population (~5,601 people), leading that of the average SA2 area.
+The most common medical conditions are mental health issues and asthma, impacting 11.0 and 7.7% of residents respectively.
+A significant majority, 74.1%, declare themselves completely clear of medical ailments compared to 0% across Greater Brisbane.
+Woolloongabba has 7.5% of its population aged 65 and over (788 people).
+Health outcomes among seniors present some challenges that require more attention than the broader population.

 Frequently Asked Questions - Health